paulshuker/coppafisher/docs/export.md

 `subvolume_size` must be small enough for at least two subvolumes along every axis.

+If downsample_factor is greater than 1, get the originally-sized images back by running the [stitch](#stitch) code again.

-Then you can apply the transform to any custom image channel you wish and save the result as a .tif file.
+Now apply the transform to the custom image and save the result as a .tif file.

 ```py
 from coppafisher.custom_alignment import apply_transform